jakubczubak/ProdQ-API/README.md

 1. Ensure that you have Docker and Docker Compose installed on your system.

-2. Navigate to the project's root directory where the `docker-compose.yml` file is located.
+2. Navigate to the project's root directory where the `docker-compose.yml` fileImage is located.

 3. Open a terminal or command prompt in the project directory.